-Today, the organization continues its mission to cure patients suffering from blood cancer, Donors can be searched by transplant centers and physicians around the world.
+Today, the organization continues its mission to cure patients suffering from blood cancer.
+Donors can be searched by transplant centers and physicians around the world.
+Gift of Life operates the only registry-integrated stem cell collection center in the world, making it possible to bring donors to collection faster at a time when every moment counts.